-The practice of mindfulness is #1 on my list because it helps to manage the monkey’s mind.
+The practice of mindfulness is #1 on my list because it helps manage the monkey’s mind.
 I also highly recommend journaling.
 By writing down your thoughts, “to-do” and “not-do” lists, you free your mind.
-Set the timer for a five or ten minutes, grab a notepad and start vomiting your anxieties on paper.
+Set the timer for five or ten minutes, grab a notepad and start vomiting your anxieties on paper.

 Hence, sleep is #2 on my list.
 There is a ton of research on how sleep deprivation affects our health.
 From obesity to anxiety.
 To keep things simple, here are some things that help me fall asleep.

 - 20 minutes Warm to Hot Epsom Salt Bath

 - Don’t eat two hours before sleep

 - Listening to audiobooks